- Breast Cancer Slideshow

 Breast cancer cells, like all cancers, initially develop because of defects in the genetic material deoxyribonucleic acid (DNA) of a single cell.
 The human body is composed of trillions of cells.
-Inside the inner core (nucleus) of each cell is our DNA located on chromosomes.
+Inside the inner core (nucleus) of each cell is our DNA, located on chromosomes.
 Every human cell has two sets of 23 chromosomes.
 Each set is inherited from one parent.
 DNA exists as long, spiraled strands on these chromosomes.
 Different segments along the DNA strands contain information for various genes.
 Genes are blueprints that provide genetic instructions for the growth, development, and behavior of every cell.
-Human DNA is thought to contain approximately 23,000 genes.
 Most genes carry instructions for the types and the amount of proteins, enzymes, and other substances produced by the cells.
 Genes also govern the sizes and the shapes of the organs by controlling the rate of division of the cells within these organs.
 (During cell division, a cell makes a duplicate copy of its chromosomes and then divides into two cells.)
 Some genes restrict cell division and limit tissue growth.

 The cancer-causing DNA defects can be acquired at birth (inherited) or may develop during adult life.
 The inherited DNA defects are present in every cell of the body.
 On the other hand, DNA defects that develop during adult life are confined to the descendants (products of cell divisions) of the single affected cell.
 Generally, inherited DNA defects have a greater tendency to cause cancers and cancers that occur earlier in life than DNA defects that develop during adult life.

-Since inherited DNA defects account for only 5%-10% of breast cancers, the majority of breast cancers are due to DNA damages that develop during adult life.
+Since inherited DNA defects account for only 5% to 10% of breast cancers, the majority of breast cancers are due to DNA damage that develops during adult life.
 Environmental factors that can cause DNA damage include free radicals, chemicals, radiation, and certain toxins.
 But even among individuals without inherited cancer-causing DNA defects, their vulnerability to DNA damage, their ability to repair DNA damage, and their ability to destroy cells with DNA damage, are likely to be genetically inherited.
 This is probably why the risk of cancer is higher among first-degree relatives of breast cancer patients, even among families that do not carry the defective BRCA1 and BRCA2 tumor-suppressing genes.

 Other substances such as estrogen (a female hormone) and certain fatty acids may also increase the risk of breast cancer by stimulating the growth and division of cells of the breast tissue.